 This is how you learn to write.
 It’s the only way to learn to write.
 And we’re talking about a total of three years here.
 You do that stuff—go to school for two years; join a good writer’s group; start writing short stories–and at 50 years old (if I’m remembering correctly that you’re 47) you’ll be ready to write your first real novel.
 I personally think that’s the perfect age to begin saying stuff nobody knows until about that time in life anyway.

-I get a fair amount of questions/input around the dynamic of writing in conjunction with God.
+I get a fair amount of questions/input around the dynamic of writing in conjunction with one’s higher power–with what from here on out I’ll call the Creative Spirit (or “CS” for short).
 So I thought I’d burble out a little sumpin’ sumpin’ about that particular phenomenon.

 First of all, if you’re trying to do any sort of creative work, do you have any choice but to access and stay with the divine within you?
 All creativity is born of the Great Power, however you personally understand or conceive of that.
 Being Christian, I say that in order to do my best creative work I must tap into and let flow through me the Holy Spirit; I assume if I were a Muslim I’d say the same thing about the spirit of Allah.
 However you personally understand The Great Being or Divine Power Within, you’d better connect to it, and let it work through you, if you hope to write anything more interesting or substantial than whatever you could scrape together with your normal, everyday brain.

 Your everyday brain is great for doing taxes, returning DVD’s on time, and remembering why you shouldn’t attack your boss in an elevator with a stapler.
 It’s generally useless, though, when it comes to creative work.
 For creative work, you’ve got to get down and give it up for the source of all creativity.